natenka/pyneng-book-en/docs/source/book/05_basic_scripts/user_input.rst

     In [3]: print(protocol)
     OSPF

-In brackets, a question is usually written that specifies what information to enter.
+In parentheses, a question is usually written that specifies what information needs to be entered.
-Request information from script (file access_template_input.py):
+A script that asks the user for information using input (file access_template_input.py):

 .. code:: python